kiwicom/smart-faq/README.md

 A git hook will verify your commit message and point out any issues with it.

-To make following this convention easier, here's some tooling available.
+To make following this convention easier, there's some tooling available.
 Use
 ```
 git cz
 ```
 to compose your commit message using an interactive command line tool.

+If you squash your commits when merging a pull request, compose the message of the squashed commit also according to the convention.

 ## Translations